The Community Engagement Challenge

 Congratulations to our past Community Engagement Challenge winners:

-Fall 2020 - The Students' Association for Interfaith Cooperation: SAIC partnered with Rochester Engaging in Action for the Chronically Homeless (REACH) to provide a meal for people staying at REACH’s shelter.
+Spring 2020 - The Students' Association for Interfaith Cooperation: SAIC partnered with Rochester Engaging in Action for the Chronically Homeless (REACH) to provide a meal for people staying at REACH’s shelter.
 REACH provides a temporary winter shelter for some of the most chronically homeless people in Rochester.

 Spring 2019 - UR Splash: UR Splash hosted an educational outreach day for high school students to participate in classes on the UR campus taught by current undergraduate students.
 The event targeted students at School Without Walls, Wilson Magnet High School, Edison Career and Technology High School, and East Upper School.